Nidhal-labri/HuaweiCloud_WordPress_HA_Platform/README.md

 # 🌆 Huawei Cloud Project: Scalable WordPress Platform with Auto Scaling, Backup, Monitoring & Cross-VPC Migration

-**A highly available WordPress website on Huawei Cloud — built with DDM + RDS, ELB and Auto Scaling, backup & restore, CES/LTS monitoring, and cross-VPC server migration via SMS and a NAT Gateway.**
+**A highly available WordPress website on Huawei Cloud, built with DDM + RDS, ELB and Auto Scaling, backup & restore, CES/LTS monitoring, and cross-VPC server migration via SMS and a NAT Gateway.**

 This project simulates a real smart-city scenario: a WordPress website that must be **scalable**, **recoverable**, **auditable**, and **portable** across networks.
 The full production stack was deployed on Huawei Cloud, then layered with resilience (backup/restore + auto scaling), observability (alarms + log analytics), and a complete server migration from one VPC to another with internet access through a NAT gateway.